HiGlass is a tool for exploring genomic contact matrices and tracks.

 HiGlass can also be configured to show two or more views.
 These views can be synchronized to always show the same location.
 For more information, please see the documentation about replacing tracks, adding new views, and synchronizing the locations of different views.

-If the 2D view is omitted, HiGlass functions much like a regular genome browser.
+If the 2D view is omitted, HiGlass functions like a regular 1D genome browser.
 See the documentation for more information about the different available track types and how to add them.
 Blue gene annotations are on the + strand while red annotations are on the - strand.
 This view shows a gene annotations track as well as four ENCODE data tracks containing ChIP seq profiles (H3K27ac, H3K4me1, H3K4me and H3K27me3).

-All of the inter-view operations, such as linking and viewport projection are also available in the simplified genome browser-like view.
+All of the inter-view operations, such as linking and viewport projection are also available in the simplified genome browser layout.
 The example below shows a zoomed-out overview on top as well as two detail views below.
 The positions of the detail views are shown on the overview using viewport projections.
 Blue gene annotations are on the + strand while red annotations are on the - strand.
 The data is from Busslinger et al (2017) and shows the accumulation of cohesin at sites of convergent transcription in CTCF / Wapl double knock-out mouse embryonic fibroblasts.

 Kerpedjiev, Peter, et al. "HiGlass: Web-based visual comparison and exploration of genome interaction maps." bioRxiv (2017): 121889.